szado/reactphp-mailer/README.md

-# reactphp-mailer
+# ReactPHP Mailer

-A simple, asynchronous email sending library based on ReactPHP Child Process and Symfony Mailer
+A simple, asynchronous email sending library built on top of ReactPHP Child Process and Symfony Mailer components.